 Then, on June 6, 2019, I saw a call for Christmas novellas, due by the end of the month!
 I buckled down and wrote The Christmas Confusion in 3 weeks!
 It got accepted.
-Next up is this year's Christmas on Ocracoke.
-When I shared that first novella with my mentor, she said she wanted to read the sisters' stories and Shelby's story, Sweet Summer is expected June 2021.
-I'm now hard at work on Emma's story, Why They Call it Falling, for 2022.
-After that, I plan on writing Meggy's story.
+Next up was last year's Christmas on Ocracoke.
+When I shared that first novella with my mentor, she said she wanted to read the sisters' stories and Shelby's story, Sweet Summer came out July 6, 2021.
+Emma's story, Why They Call it Falling, is expected May 2022.
+I just finished writing Meggy's story, Hope of Hatteras.
+Megan is Trey's younger sister from Ocracoke.
 I get attached to my characters!

 My roots are deep in the South and my stories are about the families who live here.
 Thank you for reading and thank the Lord for His gifts!